Film Review: Jab Harry Met Sejal

 Cast: Shah Rukh Khan, Anushka Sharma, Chandan Roy Sanyal, Aru K Verma and Evelyn Sharma.

 A journey of love is not about conquering or possessing hearts but making every drop of water count.
 Relationships are complex so are humans.
 Jab Harry Met Sejal (JHMS) narrates the tale of two characters who are dramatically opposed to each other but at the same time gullible.
 Harry and Sejal are not flawless or infallible.
 Imtiaz Ali is one director who believes in the films that he makes and the human emotions he weaved in the film will remind us of people whom we have met at some point or the other in life.
 JHMS is a human story that will warm your heart.
-It is very relatable and reminds us of the follies we made in life that would light our faces with a smile.
+A very relatable story that reminds us of follies made that would lit our faces with a smile.

 Shah Rukh Khan effortlessly plays Harry as the travel agent who is never shy in telling, ‘Mein ladkiyon ko gande nazar se dekhte hai.’
 It truly embodies the Imtiaz Ali franchise where his one-liners or dialogues have always been his forte and this is what makes his movies stand out from the rest.
 SRK is charismatic and endearing as Harry.
 He doesn’t rise above the script but is sublime as Harry, delightfully slipping into the skin of the character.
 It’s an act that touches the heart.